Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 #### Text-specific key:value pairs
 ***
 **live_update**
 This key takes a boolean value.
 If set to true, the targeted element will update in real-time as the user types.
-If set to false, the element will not update until the user hits return.
+If set to false, the element will not update until the user hits enter.

+#### Image-specific key:value pairs
+***
+**file_picker**
+This key takes a boolean

 #### Slider-specific key:value pairs
 ***